D-branes and the planar limit of Chern-Simons theory I: Link invariants: Introduction

 We can give a rather explicit analysis for compact knots which only explore a local $\bR^3$ geometry.
 The basic idea is to start from a Schubert presentation of a generic knot, i.e. elongate it to a slowly evolving braid closed by cups and caps at the ends.
 See Figure \ref{fig:Sch-three}.

-As an intermediate step in the analysis, we study the properties of rungs attached to $m=2n$ parallel $\Lambda^\bullet \bC^N$ Wilson lines with the help of ``quantum skew Howe duality'' \cite{Cautis_2014}.
-We find it useful to compactify the transverse directions to an $S^2$.
+As an intermediate step in the analysis, we study the properties of rungs attached to $m=2n$ parallel $\Lambda^\bullet \bC^N$ Wilson lines with the help of ``quantum skew Howe duality'' \cite{Cautis_2014,Garoufalidis:2012rt,Garoufalidis:2016zhf}.
+We find it useful to compactify the transverse directions to an $S^2$, i.e. work in $M_3 = S^2 \times \bR$.
 The planar open loop equations satisfied by the rung vevs then define a complex symplectic ``phase space'' $\CP_{m,n}$.

 We analyze $\CP_{m,n}$ in depth and identify it with a moduli space of 2d $\mathrm{\mathrm{GL}}(n)$ flat connections with minimal regular singularities at the locations of the $m$ strands and a constant monodromy $g^2$ at infinity.
-This is a non-trivial deformation of the characterization we gave in the tree-level planar limit, which had the same type of minimal regular singularities but monodromy $1$ at infinity.
+This is a non-trivial deformation of the characterization we provided in the tree-level planar limit, which had the same type of minimal regular singularities but monodromy $1$ at infinity.